-The City of Framingham retained a multi-disciplined team, led by BETA, to review existing conditions within its Downtown area and develop a comprehensive strategy for enhancements.
-The scope of the effort includes the assignment of traffic flow, pedestrian movements, street lighting levels and system design, and urban design features such as streetscape treatments, landscaping, amenities, and “place making” measures.
+The City of Framingham retained a multi-disciplined team, led by BETA, to review existing conditions within its downtown area and develop a comprehensive strategy for enhancements.
+The scope included the assignment of traffic flow, pedestrian movements, street lighting levels and system design, and urban design features such as streetscape treatments, landscaping, amenities, and “place making” measures.

 Key Features include:

 - Updated signal equipment and additional signal installations with coordinated operation; emergency vehicle & railroad preemption and exclusive pedestrian phasing.
 Also incorporated is a Hybrid Adaptive Signal Technology to more efficiently process traffic flow that experiences constant interruptions related to parking maneuvers, shared bicycle lanes and uncontrolled pedestrian crossings.